yeppao/ngx-popover/README.md

-# ng-popover
+# ngx-popover-x

-Simple popover control for your angular2 applications using bootstrap3.
+Simple popover control for your angular applications using bootstrap3.
 Does not depend of jquery.
 If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.